-The Debt Arrangement Scheme (DAS) is a Scottish government-backed initiative offering a structured repayment plan for individuals facing unmanageable debt.
+The Debt Arrangement Scheme (DAS) is a Scottish Government-backed initiative offering a structured repayment plan for individuals facing unmanageable debt.
 By setting up a Debt Payment Plan (DPP), the DAS offers an affordable way to repay creditors without the threat of legal action.

 What is the Debt Arrangement Scheme in Scotland?

-The Debt Arrangement Scheme (DAS) is a government-backed debt management program in Scotland designed to help individuals struggling with unsecured debts.
+The Debt Arrangement Scheme (DAS) is a debt management program in Scotland designed to help individuals struggling with unsecured debts.

 Through DAS, you can consolidate multiple debts into a single affordable monthly payment plan.
 This plan is based on your ability to pay, which is assessed by a money advisor.

-You will make a series of fixed monthly payments to creditors you owe money to, who are legally bound to freeze interest and charges included debts.
+You will make a series of fixed monthly payments to creditors you owe money to, who are legally bound to freeze interest and charges on included debts.

 Debts included in a DAS